 - NME activities should insure that the new members are empowered.
 Any activity, which includes fraternity/sorority members giving “orders” or “requests” which new members must “obey”, will not be permitted.
 A NME program may establish specific “objectives” (making of banners, completion of scavenger hunt, learning fraternity/sorority songs, preparation of skits, etc.), which the new member class organizes itself to “attain.”

 - Traditions that are not educational or healthy (i.e., yelling at or harassing behaviors) will not be tolerated.
 New Member Educators are not to instill fear, intimidation, or anxiety into a new member.
-Sleep deprivation and the lack of social contact with family, friends, or any members of the Ursinus community are deemed inappropriate behaviors.
+Sleep deprivation and the lack of social contact with friends or members of the opposite sex are deemed inappropriate behaviors.

 - New members may not be required to do favors or tasks for members including: buying food or cigarettes, running errands, providing shuttle services, and/or providing entertainment in the form of public demonstrations.
 New members are not in the process to be treated as servants or second class citizens by the membership of an organization.
 The purpose of new member education is to allow for the learning of the history, values, and high moral/ethical ideals of the organization.